hero background image

 Benefits of the MACH architecture

-Properly adopted and used, MACH can help ecommerce enterprises reap significant business benefits.
+Properly adopted, MACH can help ecommerce enterprises reap significant business benefits.

 Enhanced customer experience

-The increased flexibility and composability resulting from MACH adoption allows enterprises to continuously innovate and improve digital experience.
-For example, marketing specialists can utilize multiple marketing channels across the web and mobile apps, tailor content to different audiences, and easily track key performance metrics, improving conversions and sales.
+The increased flexibility resulting from MACH adoption allows enterprises to continuously innovate and improve customer digital experiences.
+For example, marketing specialists can quickly adopt emerging marketing channels across the company’s web and mobile apps, quickly tailor content to different audiences, and easily track key performance metrics, improving conversions and sales.

 Mitigated IT risks

-Updating or modifying MACH-based solutions through development won’t disrupt the whole ecommerce system, introduce errors and bugs, or create potential security vulnerabilities.
-Also, any potential problem would be localized within a single component and won’t interfere with the system’s work.
+Updating or modifying microservices using code changes won’t disrupt the whole ecommerce system, introduce errors and bugs, or create potential security vulnerabilities.
+Also, if any problem does arise, it would be localized within a single component and won’t interfere with the system’s work.

 Easier innovation

-Due to the modularity and interchangeability that underlies the MACH concept, retailers can quickly add new tools and technologies, like AI, ML, or IoT, to their ecommerce technology stack.
-For example, a company can equip its online store with an artificial intelligence engine and gain a competitive advantage.
+Due to the modularity that underlies the MACH concept, retailers can quickly add new tools and advanced technologies, like AI, ML, or IoT, to their ecommerce technology stack.

 Challenges of the MACH architecture

-Despite multiple benefits, MACH is not a one-size-fits-all solution.
-MACH adoption is a demanding task, often accompanied by the following business challenges.
+MACH adoption can be a demanding task, often accompanied by the following business challenges.

 Challenge